Enpass vs Bitwarden review 2025

 While many password managers offer secure cloud storage for sensitive files as well as for your passwords, this is an area where both Bitwarden and Enpass are lagging behind the industry standard.

-Frustratingly, Enpass doesn’t offer any secure cloud storage for your files.
-To be fair, though, this is because Enpass doesn’t upload any data to its servers, so all your content remains stored on your device.
+Enpass doesn’t offer any secure cloud storage for your files.
+This is because Enpass doesn’t upload any data to its servers, so all your content remains stored on your device.
 Therefore, it can’t offer secure storage.

 Privacy policy